Keplerjs/Kepler/README.md

 ### Kepler Environment
-Most of the logic and configuration modules are contained in the pkg *keplerjs:core* under the namespace **Kepler.** or **K.** is the same thing.
+Most of the logic and configuration modules are contained in the package [keplerjs:core](packages/keplerjs-core/README.md) under the namespace **Kepler.** or **K.** is the same thing.
 Inside this namespace the general rule is that *Modules* or *Models* are capitalized instead the configuration objects are lowercase.

 ##### Models (client)
 Define the "Classes" for create new istances of Kepler objects.